-You are primarily an educator; can you tell us how you think should we reconceptualize human development?
+You are primarily an educator; can you tell us how you think we should reconceptualize human development?

 Take the specific issue of low literacy rates in children in contexts like mine: to some extent this is the result of the disconnect between the child’s daily life and what they are taught in school.
-In Uganda, for instance, the majority of the population lives in a rural setting, and most children who start school may have neither encountered a book, nor the English language itself; however, a lot of their instruction is carried out in English, using books written in English, and depicting life unlike anything the child is accustomed to.
-From that moment on they are expected to take on literacy skills in a language they do not speak or understand, while simultaneously trying to make sense of the ideas that are being expressed in that same foreign language – no wonder they struggle to transfer what they encounter in school to their daily lives.
+In Uganda, for instance, the majority of the population lives in a rural setting, and most children who start school may have encountered neither a book, nor the English language itself.
+However, a lot of their instruction is carried out in English, using books written in English, and depicting life unlike anything the child is accustomed to.
+From that moment on, they are expected to take on literacy skills in a language they do not speak or understand, while simultaneously trying to make sense of the ideas that are being expressed in that same foreign language – no wonder they struggle to transfer what they encounter in school to their daily lives.

-Thirty years ago, the main idea underlying human development was the fulfilment of the potential or the capabilities of human beings.
+Thirty years ago, the main idea underlying human development was the fulfilment of the potential or capabilities of human beings.
 What does this mean for you today and in the context of your work?

 How, in our current development frameworks, can we reach people’s minds, their attitudes and their beliefs?
-This is multi-layered because if Mukisa cannot read and believes he will never be able to learn properly, even with access to schooling and a teacher, this won’t be enough to ensure the full development of his potential.
+This is multi-layered because if Mukisa cannot read and believes he will never be able to learn properly, even access to schooling and a teacher won’t be enough to ensure the full development of his potential.
 The constrained self-belief already creates a limit to how far he can develop or put what he learns to use.
-All this to say: we can create an institutional enabling environment, but we must in addition allow for to the limitations that people’s inner structures of self-worth and value can throw in the way, and how this can be addressed (if at all possible).
+All this says that we can create an institutional enabling environment, but we must in addition allow for the limitations that people’s inner structures of self-worth and value can throw in the way, and how this can be addressed (if at all possible).

-Adding another layer of complexity to this picture, we also need to account for the role of informal education system.
-This is one more important arena in which education in a context like mine proceeds, especially for those who never access, or those who drop out of the formal education system.
+Adding another layer of complexity to this picture, we also need to account for the role of the informal education system.
+This is one more important arena in which education in a context like mine proceeds, especially for those who never access, or those who drop out of, the formal education system.
 The informal education system creates parallel realities in our societies.
 Within the informal education system, children learn a lot about their environment, about their culture, and pick up beliefs about how to go about life that have been passed down for generations.

 My ability to move around in my environment is hampered by my limited knowledge of the contextual factors that define my city and my country, even though I am considered to be highly educated.
-I have often thought, for instance, that I would find it very difficult to run for political office simply because I may not understand the language and concerns and ways of this entire reality of the society that I would be seeking to represent.
+I have often thought, for instance, that I would find it very difficult to run for political office simply because I may not understand the language, concerns and ways of a large proportion of the society that I would be seeking to represent.
 I am divorced from it by the fact that I have been formed primarily in this other parallel formal education system.

 I will end by saying that although this third layer is fully external to people, it can deeply affect people’s inner lives.
-The history of colonialism, the naming and labels countries get, such as more or less developed, all have profound consequences for the possibility of attaining our full potential, and as such should concern anyone thinking about human development as a concept as well as a reality.
+The history of colonialism, and the naming and labels countries get, such as more or less developed, all have profound consequences for the possibility of attaining our full potential, and as such should concern anyone thinking about human development as a concept as well as a reality.

 What are the major emerging challenges, problems and threats to human-centred development in the world today?

-can be described, studied, measured and quantified.
-However, its heart it is (or should be) about the individual and about context.
-On the one hand, there is so much diversity at the individual level in addition to a diversity of contexts that synthesising this complexity into a single view is a sure way to lose meaning altogether.
+Given everything that I have said up to this point, it should come as no surprise that I see a major challenge in the notion that development can be driven externally.
+Development can be described, studied, measured and quantified.
+However, at its heart it is (or should be) about the individual and about context.
+On the one hand, there is so much diversity at the individual level, in addition to a diversity of contexts, that synthesizing this complexity into a single view is a sure way to lose meaning altogether.
 So, in the first place, the main challenge is the conceptualization itself.

 Young people are facing a very uncertain future.
 What are their key human development challenges?

-What this brings me to is the need to urgently revisit the purpose of our formal education, rather than focussing on how many schools we have in this or that district.
+What this brings me to is the need to urgently revisit the purpose of our formal education, rather than focusing on how many schools we have in this or that district.
 What’s more, instead of piling on more content, or running after the latest fads, we ought to start from the ground up: what matters in each child’s environment?
 Is it drought?
 Is it disease?
 What community approaches have worked in the past?
 Where could they improve?
 Is it appropriate to have a single curriculum for the entire country?
 Or should we allow the environment to dictate what should be taught in addition to the basics?

-So, we need to raise consciousness about how what we are told about a better life “over there” infiltrates our societies, and it is about becoming aware of the problems that occur in other societies.
-I see more and more people being skeptical about the “better life” that they are being sold.
+So, we need to raise consciousness about how what we are told about a better life ‘over there’ infiltrates our societies, and we should become aware of the problems that occur in other societies.
+I see more and more people now being sceptical about the ‘better life’ that they are being sold.
 More and more people are spreading a counter message.
-Perhaps this message is spreading only within the more educated people like myself, but it nevertheless gives me a sense of hope that we might still be able to self-determine and decide what human development means for us.
-When I see this shift of people beginning to become more conscious, and seeing the internal environment beginning to awaken, it gives me a lot of hope.
+Perhaps this message is spreading only among more educated people like myself, but it nevertheless gives me a sense of hope that we might still be able to self-determine and decide what human development means for us.
+When I see this shift in people beginning to become more conscious, with the internal environment beginning to awaken, it gives me a lot of hope.